| Overgrown Property Towards

 overgrown thereby avoiding the many problems associated to

+it.
 Identification of owners:

 Inhabitants of the township are kindly requested to inform